Why Warmup the Learning Rate? Underlying Mechanisms and Improvements: Persistent Catapult Warmup

 \section{Persistent Catapult Warmup}

-Our analysis motivates a potential parameter-free warmup strategy, referred to as \emph{persistent catapult warmup}.
-The central idea behind this strategy is to repeatedly induce catapults aimed to progressively reduce sharpness, thereby facilitating training at higher learning rates.
+Our analysis also motivates a potential parameter-free warmup strategy, which we refer to as \emph{persistent catapult warmup}.
+The central idea behind this strategy is to repeatedly induce catapults aimed to progressively reduce sharpness (or pre-conditioned sharpness), thereby facilitating training at higher learning rates.
 Given a target learning rate $\eta_{\text{trgt}}$, the strategy consists of the following steps:

 \begin{enumerate} \item Start with a `stable' reference point $\theta^*$, defined as a point where the loss decreases in the next step and estimate the interval $[\eta_{\text{lwr}}, \eta_{\text{uppr}}]$ containing $\eta_c$, as described in \Cref{appendix:estimating_instability_threshold}. \item Induce a catapult by increasing the learning rate to $\eta = \eta_{\text{uppr}}$. \item Continue training and wait until the loss falls below the reference point, i.e., $L(\theta_t) < L(\theta^*)$.
 This new point now becomes the stable reference point. \item Repeat the above steps until the target learning is achieved, i.e., $\eta = \eta_{\text{trgt}}$. \end{enumerate}